 If you’re not sure what your risk tolerance is, you can use our asset allocation calculator.
 It helps you visualize a potential investment mix based on your preferences.

 Overall, the My529 Plan offers something for all types of savers.
 Most investment options are also built with low-cost index funds from Vanguard and more actively-managed options from DFA Funds.
 Total annual asset-based fees for portfolios span from just 0.150% to 0.192%.
-And if you’re a Utah resident, you can invest in the Public Treasurers Investment Fund with no total annual-asset based fee.
+And if you’re a resident from Utah, you can invest in the Public Treasurers Investment Fund with no total annual-asset based fee.

 Virginia 529 Plan (Invest529)